CoverRight’s Mission and Editorial Guidelines.

 In 2024, Medicare out-of-pocket costs are capped at a maximum of $8,850 a year for in-network services and $13,300 for both in- and out-of-network services.

-This is different from Original Medicare, where there is no cap on your 20% share of medical expenses under Part B.
+This differs from Original Medicare, where there is no cap on your 20% share of medical expenses under Part B.

-How much is Medicare Part D in 2024 (Prescription Drug Coverage)?
+Medicare Part D Costs in 2024 (Prescription Drug Coverage)

 Medicare Part D is prescription drug coverage provided by private insurance companies.
 If you are on Original Medicare, you can access Part D coverage by purchasing a standalone Prescription Drug Plan (PDP).